avvero/devirium/draft/Kafka Message Testing.md

 ### Message Capture

 The main testing tool will be the message capture object — [RecordCaptor](https://github.com/avvero/kafka-test-support/blob/sb3/kafka-support/src/main/java/pw/avvero/test/kafka/RecordCaptor.java).
-Its operation is quite similar to the outgoing request capture object—[RequestCaptor](https://github.com/avvero/spring-sandbox/blob/main/request-captor/src/main/java/pw/avvero/test/http/RequestCaptor.java), which can be read about in the article [Breaking Down the Stages of HTTP Request Testing in Spring](https://habr.com/ru/articles/781812/).
+Its operation is quite similar to the outgoing request capture object—[RequestCaptor](https://github.com/avvero/spring-sandbox/blob/main/request-captor/src/main/java/pw/avvero/test/http/RequestCaptor.java), which can be read about in the article [Ordering Chaos: Arranging HTTP Request Testing in Spring](https://medium.com/@avvero.abernathy/ordering-chaos-arranging-http-request-testing-in-spring-c625520d2418).

 Message capture will be performed through a standard Kafka consumer.
 The list of topics must be specified explicitly via a configuration parameter.